ckan/ckan/doc/extensions/tutorial.rst

 ==================

-CKAN extensions can have their own tests that are run using ``nosetests`` in much the same way as running CKAN's own tests (see :doc:`test`).
+CKAN extensions can have their own tests that are run using ``nosetests`` in much the same way as running CKAN's own tests (see :doc:`/test`).

 First, we need a CKAN config file to be used when running our tests.
 Create the file ``ckanext-iauthfunctions/test.ini`` with the following